thradams/cake/README.md

 headers and generate GCC-compatible code for Linux, and vice versa.
 This makes it very useful when developing multiplatform code.

+Another use of Cake is as a library to parse source code and build an AST, which can then be used for other purposes; for instance, automatic serialization, automatic documentation and more.

 # Features